lrkrol/SEREEGA/docs/README.md

 The electrode coordinates require special attention.
 These should be centred around a similar zero-point as the standard MNI head midpoint, in order for EEGLAB's `topoplot` to be able to properly plot the lead field's projection patterns.
 Note that EEGLAB's `readlocs`, which is used by SEREEGA, reads the electrode positions with X=Y and Y=-X.

-Or perhaps you came to this section because you wanted to add a new source to an existing lead field in your work space.
-This can be done manually using `lf_add_source`.
+(If you came to this section of the documentation because you wanted to add a new source to an existing lead field in your work space: This can be done manually using `lf_add_source`.)

 ### Activation signals

 Files and scripts related to signal activation classes are in class-specific subdirectories of the `./signal` directory.
 To add new classes of signal activations to SEREEGA, the following files, containing functions of the same name, must be supplied in a new subdirectory. <class> denotes the name of the new class.

 `<class>_check_class` - Takes a class definition structure, verifies/completes it to pass the requirements of the new class, and returns a class variable that is compatible with all other functions.
 The class must have a 'type' field that is equal to <class>, allowing `utl_check_class` to find this file.
 This file is also where the class documentation should be provided.
 If any deviation and slope fields are provided, add 'Dv' or 'Slope' to the base field name.
 A slope for a 'frequency' field should thus be called 'frequencySlope', not e.g. 'freqSlope'.
 This allows e.g. `utl_apply_dvslope` to function properly.
-Similarly, if any latencies are to be indicated, use a field name that ends in `Latency' and describes what latency it is, as e.g. with  `peakLatency` for ERPs and `modLatency` for ERSP modulations.
+Similarly, if any latencies are to be indicated, use a field name that ends in `Latency` and describes what latency it is, as e.g. with  `peakLatency` for ERPs and `modLatency` for ERSP modulations.
 This allows e.g. `utl_shift_latency` to function properly.

 `<class>_generate_signal_fromclass` - Takes a (verified) class structure, an epochs configuration structure, and (at least accepts) an epochNumber argument (indicating the number of the currently generated epoch) and 'baseonly' (whether or not to ignore the deviations, slopes, et cetera).
 Returns a 1-by-nsamples signal activation time course.